All Episodes

 Simply a chance to bring health and hope to a boy or girl waiting for you to call.

-Put aside the school surprise for a moment and learn how easy it is to become a Christian Children's Fund Sponsor.
+Put aside the school supplies for a moment and learn how easy it is to become a Christian Children's Fund sponsor.

 Talk 102 would like to thank everyone who calls during our various contests.